gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     return sock

-There is no way to use the [settimeout](http://wiki.nginx.org/HttpLuaModule#tcpsock:settimeout) method to specify connecting timeout for this method.
-You have to use the [lua_socket_connect_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_connect_timeout) directive at configure time instead.
+There is no way to use the [settimeout](http://wiki.nginx.org/HttpLuaModule#tcpsock:settimeout) method to specify connecting timeout for this method and the [lua_socket_connect_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_connect_timeout) directive must be set at configure time instead.

 This feature was first introduced in the `v0.5.0rc1` release.